-There will be two short answer/essay, take-home exams in this class, one midterm and one final exam.
+There will be two short answer/essay exams in this class, one midterm and one final exam.
 Exams will be submitted via Blackboard by the assigned due date.
-Exams will be posted one week before the due date.
 The goal of this exam is to gauge understanding of the course material and provide exposure to questions that you may be expected to answer and understand in the workforce.
 More information will be provided later in the semester.